dalguete/docker/README.md

 * Copy my public key into this container (This is for convenience, so I don't have to type the pass when connecting via ssh).

-**IMPORTANT** If you keep this user, remove my public key or I will access your container, sooner or later :D. Just kidding.
+**IMPORTANT** If you keep this user, remove my public key or I will access your container, sooner or later :smile:.
+Just kidding.

 * When all is done, export the container to a tar file.
 Then import that image and use it as the brand new base (it'd be better to remove the previous images/containers used to build this last one).

 Notes for derived containers
 ----------------------------
-* Next some important links to take into account
- * https://github.com/dalguete/docker/tree/master/examples/, some container examples, as I use them.
- * https://github.com/dalguete/docker/tree/master/examples/_web_structure/, a generic web project template.
- * https://github.com/dalguete/docker/tree/master/examples/_web_structure/docker, more detailed explanation on how to run your containers.

 * Change users pass to protect access to your cointainer (use RUN commands in dockerfiles).
 Removing the user here created would be a great idea.

 * When running the container set 'hostname' to a meaninful value, and docker 'name' too (to easily find it).
+You can use **Fig** or **makefiles** to make the process easier to handle.

-If necessary, inside container run 'sudo dpkg-reconfigure postfix', so email can be sent sucessfully (NOTE: don't forget to deal with port handling (container and/or host) so the container can send (and maybe receive) emails).
+* If necessary, inside container run 'sudo dpkg-reconfigure postfix', so email can be sent sucessfully (NOTE: don't forget to deal with port handling (container and/or host) so the container can send (and maybe receive) emails).

   In case you want to use gmail as relay, do the following: